Chase Crawford: 2020–present

 In December 2021, Chase Crawford was named to the Forbes Next 1000 list.

 Crawford signed on to Co-Executive Produce Miguel Faus's debut feature The Quiet Maid in February 2022.
 The project went on to become the first European film funded by NFTs and received finishing funds from Steven Soderbergh.

 In the Summer of 2022, Crawford produced the feature film Between Mercy and Me in Cincinnati, Ohio starring Andrea Summer and David Driskell.
-The film debuted nationwide in the United States on June 20th, 2023.
+The film debuted nationwide in the United States on June 20, 2023.

 Crawford executive produced 34 stand-up comedy specials in 2022 including Ryan Goldsher's Many People, Chase O'Donnell's People Pleaser and Papp Johnson's Timeless.
 People Pleaser was described as "enjoyable YouTube content" by Jason Zinoman of the New York Times and later named to the publication's list of Best YouTube Comedy Specials released in 2023.
 People Pleaser was named one of the Top 10 Comedy Albums of 2023 by NPR and Timeless was recognized by Paste Magazine as one of the Top 20 Comedy Albums in 2023.

 In 2023, Crawford executive produced 46 stand-up comedy specials including Rajiv Satyal's All Over the Place and Luke Null's Pretty Songs Dirty Words, which features Wayne Brady.

-In February of 2024, Crawford directed Tony Rock's Untitled Comedy Special in Raleigh, North Carolina.
+In February 2024, Crawford directed Tony Rock's Untitled Comedy Special in Raleigh, North Carolina.

-Crawford was named to Forbes 30 Under 30 list in July of 2024.
+Crawford was named to Forbes 30 Under 30 list in July 2024.

 In 2025, he was voted Best Local Filmmaker by Cincinnati CityBeat and inducted into the International Indie Filmmaking Hall of Fame, which was recognized by United States Congressman Thomas Massie in the Congressional Record.